Oywayten/job4j_url_shortcut/README.md

        "code": "Vap5hd5B"
    }
    ```
-   The key `Vap5hd5B` is associated with the URL `https://job4j.ru/profile/exercise/106/task-view/532`.
+   The key `Vap5hd5B` is associated with the URL `shortcut.education`.

 4. Forwarding.
 Executed without authorization.